sebatmohamed/instaNewsApp/README.md

 A responsive web application that fetches the top 12 stories using the New York Times API

+## Setup

+Installation of a couple packages are required to run this game.
+Ensure you have [Node.js](https://nodejs.org/en/) installed first.
+Download the project before running the commands listed below:

+**Install dependencies:**

+`$ npm install`

+`gulp ^4.0.2`

+After you have downloaded the project, navigate to your project directory and open the terminal.

+Run gulp.
+You can access your project at http://localhost:3000.

 #### Technologies Used

 - HTML5